remeh/statsd-zig/README.md

 # statsd-zig

-Basic DogStatsD implementation supporting gauges and counters.
+Basic DogStatsD implementation supporting gauges and counters and sending these metrics to Datadog.

 ## Getting started